Robert F. Kennedy 1968 presidential campaign: Policy positions

-Kennedy's political platform emphasized racial equality, economic justice, non-aggression in foreign policy, decentralization of power and social improvement.
+Kennedy ran on a platform of racial equality, economic justice, non-aggression in foreign policy, decentralization of power, and social improvement.
 A crucial element of his campaign was youth engagement.
-Kennedy identified America's youth with the future of a reinvigorated American society based on partnership and social equality.
+"You are the people," Kennedy said, "who have the least ties to the present and the greatest stake in the future."

-Kennedy's policy objectives were not popular with the business world, where he was viewed as a fiscal liability.
-Businesses were opposed to the tax increases that would be necessary to fund Kennedy's proposed social programs.
-During a speech given at the Indiana University Medical School, Kennedy was asked, "Where are we going to get the money to pay for all these new programs you're proposing?"
-Kennedy replied to the medical students, who were poised to enter lucrative careers, "From you."
+According to Schlesinger, Kennedy's presidential campaign generated "wild enthusiasm" as well as deep anger.
+He visited numerous small towns and made himself available to the masses by participating in long motorcades and street-corner stump speeches, often in inner cities.
+Kennedy's candidacy faced opposition from Southern Democrats, leaders of organized labor, and the business community, where he was viewed as a fiscal liability.
+At one of his university speeches (Indiana University Medical School), he was asked, "Where are we going to get the money to pay for all these new programs you're proposing?"
+He replied to the medical students, about to enter lucrative careers, "From you."

 Vietnam War

 Kennedy did not support an immediate withdrawal of U.S. military personnel from Vietnam or an immediate end to the war.
 He sought to end the conflict by strengthening the South Vietnamese military and reducing corruption within the South Vietnamese government.
 He supported a peace settlement between North and South Vietnam.